Learn advanced techniques to safely navigate and conquer the depths: Stage Cave diving.

 - 2 Line Cutting Device or knife

-- 1 Safety Reel (2 recommended) – Primary and navigation spools can be borrowed from your indtructor during the course and guided cave dives
+- 1 Safety Reel (2 recommended) – Primary and navigation spools can be borrowed from your instructor during the course and guided cave dives

 - Directional Line Arrows as many as needed to safely mark your navigation into the cave + 3 for safety

-The Stage Cave Diver course is an important prerequisite for DPV Cave Diver training.
+The Stage Cave Diver course is a prerequisite for DPV Cave Diver training.